gregr/ina/nscheme/README.md

   - Structurally equal `()`, `#t`, `#f`, symbols, and an unspecified range of small numbers, are always `eq?`.
 This is because they are considered unique objects that are either not allocated at all, or are uniquely allocated.
-  - All other values are non-uniquely allocated objects.
-They are only `eq?` if they were produced by the same allocation.
-For instance, each evaluation of `(vector)` produces a newly-allocated empty vector.
+  - All values are `eq?` to themselves.  i.e., `(let ((x _)) (eq? x x))` always evaluates to `#t` when `_` evaluates to a value.
+  - Structurally equal values of other immutable types may be uniquely allocated, but are not required to be.
+A constructor for such a type is allowed to reuse an existing, structurally-equal allocation.
+  - Values of mutable types are always uniquely allocated.
+This includes zero-length mvectors and mbytevectors.
+These values can be reliably used to produce unique identities that will be distinguished by `eq?`.
+  - Procedures that have indistinguishable application behavior may share the same allocation, even if they appear to close over mutable values.
+(An optimizer may recognize that a closed-over mutable value does not impact the procedure's behavior.)
-    - Perhaps surprisingly, this means that all values produced by evaluating a particular `quote` expression are always `eq?`.
-The reason why is that evaluating a `quote` expression always produces the exact object that has been embedded in the `quote` expression structure itself.
+  - All values produced by evaluating a particular `quote` expression are always `eq?`.
+The reason is that a `quote` expression evaluates to the same object that has been embedded in the `quote` expression structure itself.
-      Therefore, it must be the case that the same object, in the sense of `eq?`, is being returned each time.
     - Every `quote` expression is itself a value that must be allocated and constructed programmatically, with some value embedded inside, before it is evaluated.
 That embedded value must also either be a non-allocated value, or is allocated, before the `quote` expression is evaluated.
 For instance, `read` will build such `quote` expressions, performing any allocations necessary to do so.
 And so the values returned by evaluating any particular `quote` expression will always be the exact same object.
-      - So each evaluation of the same `(quote #())` expression returns the exact same empty vector object.
+    - So each evaluation of the same `(quote #(123))` expression returns the same vector object.
-        - Different `(quote #())` expressions may return different empty vector objects.
-It depends on whether or not the embedded empty vector is the same allocated object.
+      - Different `(quote #(123))` expressions may return different vector objects.
+It depends on whether or not the embedded vector is the same allocated object.
   - `eqv?` returns `#t` for structurally equal numbers, strings, and bytevectors, and in every case that `eq?` returns `#t`.
     - `eqv?` returning `#f` implies that `eq?` returns `#f`, but not vice versa.
   - `equal?` returns `#t` for all structurally equal values of all s-expression types.
 That is, structurally equal, immutable, non-procedure, non-record values.
-For all procedures, records, mbytevectors, and mvectors, even empty ones, `equal?` returns the same result as `eq?`.
+For all procedures, records, mbytevectors, and mvectors, even zero-length ones, `equal?` returns the same result as `eq?`.
-  - All independently-constructed, non-uniquely allocated objects, except for numbers, strings, bytevectors, and empty vectors, can be reliably used as distinct identities according to `eq?`.
-    - e.g., every call to `cons` will return an object with a distinct identity.
-    - The implementation may commonalize large numbers, strings, bytevectors, and empty vectors more aggressively than other types, unpredictably sharing allocated objects.
 - No primitive character type: a string is indivisible until it is decoded as a bytevector
   - e.g., `string->utf8` and `utf8->string`
   - no `string-ref`, since basis of decomposition depends on context